 - Get to really know them.

-The other day, I asked my 4-year-old how she knows I love her, and she delightfully responded: “When you act silly with me!”
+The other day, I asked my oldest how she knows I love her, and she delightfully responded: “When you act silly with me!”
 (I admit, I’m often a no-nonsense get things done person, but I do try to lighten up and get silly now and then.)

 Remember, having quality time with your kids does not mean you need to spend every waking moment engaging with them.
 This just means finding a way to spend focused, engaged time with each one on a daily basis (as much as possible).

 Here are some ideas for easy ways you can spend one-on-one quality time with each of your kids:

 - read a special book with each child

 - have one child help you cook dinner (alternate nights or have one help with breakfast and one with dinner)

 - paint nails